Skip to main content

 Exhibitions

-The opening reception is February 29 from 6 - 8 pm in the Edna Runswick Taylor Foyer at the Center for Media Arts, South City Campus.
+The opening reception will be Thursday, May 16th from 5 - 7pm in the Edna Runswick Taylor Foyer at the Center for Media Arts, South City Campus.

 Artist Statement: